amazon-connect/amazon-connect-streams/Documentation.md

 * `ConnectionStateType.CONNECTED`: The connection is connected to the contact.
 * `ConnectionStateType.HOLD`: The connection is connected but on hold.
 * `ConnectionStateType.DISCONNECTED`: The connection is no longer connected to the contact.
-* `ConnectionStateType.SILENT_MONITOR`: An enhanced listen-in manager session, this state is used instead of `ContactStateType.CONNECTED` for manager
-* `ContactStateType.BARGE`: A special manager session mode with full control over contact actions, this state is used instead of `ContactStateType.CONNECTED` for manager

 ### `ContactType`
 This enumeration lists all of the contact types supported by Connect Streams.